RAVEL: Rare Concept Generation and Editing via Graph-driven Relational Guidance: Experiments

-Traditional metrics such as CLIP Score \cite{CLIPScore} and FID \cite{heusel2017FID_score} are insufficient for evaluating character fidelity, as they lack the nuance required to distinguish complex details and concepts.
-For instance, a CLIP classifier may yield high similarity scores for two distinct Hindu characters despite significant differences in their attributes (see the Supplementary Material for further discussion \ref{sub-sec: evaluation-details}).
-To overcome these limitations, we adopt the `LLM-as-a-Judge' framework \cite{zheng2023llm_as_a_judge}, which has demonstrated near-human performance in various reasoning tasks.
-This framework leverages an LLM to dynamically assess generated images based on the characters' narrative context, retrieved from our knowledge graph, and evaluates them according to task-specific metrics.
-We evaluate generated images based on four key metrics: \textbf{Attribute Accuracy} assesses the depiction of character-specific elements, such as distinctive weapons, attire, or physical traits; \textbf{Context Relevance} evaluates alignment with broader narrative or situational elements, including culturally relevant background features; \textbf{Visual Fidelity} measures image quality, realism, and coherence, ensuring the absence of artifacts or inconsistencies; \textbf{Intent Representation} examines the portrayal of intended personality, emotions, and symbolic depth, reflecting the character's essence as described in the prompt.
+Since conventional metrics may struggle to capture nuanced and context-sensitive details essential to distinguish complex attributes in rare characters, we further integrate the `LLM as a Judge' \cite{zheng2023llm_as_a_judge} framework.
+This framework, which has demonstrated near-human reasoning capabilities, enables dynamic evaluation of generated images based on the narrative context retrieved from our knowledge graph.
+We sample 100 rare image prompts for each of the four benchmarks and evaluate them using the four metrics that we curate: \texttt{Attribute Accuracy}, \texttt{Context Relevance}, \texttt{Visual Fidelity}, and \texttt{Intent Representation}.
 The LLM Judge is tasked with assigning a score between 0 and 1 for each metric, ranging from poor to good, to evaluate the quality of the image based on these criteria.
 Overall Alignment is calculated using the weighted scores of the metrics with [0.6, 0.15, 0.1, 0.15] weights for the corresponding metrics to prioritize accurate character depictions without compromising visual quality and narrative coherence.
-Table \ref{tab:method_comparison} shows that our method significantly enhances context-aware character depiction across all baseline models, achieving an average improvement of \textbf{30\%} in attribute accuracy and nearly \textbf{40\%} in overall alignment.
-Furthermore, the quantitative results indicate that our \textbf{SRD} method consistently enhances these elements over consecutive rounds, underlining the effectiveness and reliability of our approach in iterative improvements. \\
+Table \ref{tab:llmjudge-benchmarks} shows that our method significantly enhances context-aware character depiction across all baseline models and benchmarks, achieving an average improvement of over \textbf{30\%} in attribute accuracy and overall alignment.

-\textbf{User Study} A user study was conducted with 50 randomly chosen participants who evaluated the attribute accuracy, contextual and narrative coherence of each model's output against reference images of mythological characters from epics and mythology books.
-Participants were asked to select the character, from multiple options, that most closely matched the reference images based on these criteria.
-An impressive 91.93\% of participants chose images generated by our models, aligning with evaluations from LLMEval and demonstrating \texttt{Context Canvas}'s effectiveness in generating complex, high-fidelity characters across various T2I models, including SDXL, Flux, and DALL-E.